 For this post, I’ll go through the different portions of a Disneyland vacation that will cost guests like hotels, park tickets and food.
 I’ll mainly be listing the lowest price possible for guests with a little commentary in each section.

 Before we begin, a word of advice.
-When you start looking at any vacation don’t settle on the week before you look at prices.
+When you start looking at any vacation don’t settle on which week before you look at prices.
 Have a list of weeks or weekends that work for your group and then price out what is best.
 I know this can’t always be done but it will save you money.
 For Disneyland, I would usually start looking at prices around 6 months in advance.
 If you’re planning a trip for the middle of summer or over a holiday then looking a little earlier wouldn’t hurt.
 On to the different parts of a Disneyland vacation that will cost you.

 I’m not going to put a price down here because I don’t know where you live.
 Having said that, airfare to Disneyland can be had for fairly cheap all around the country if you are flexible.
 Much of this is thanks to Disneyland having three airports in its general vicinity.
-If you are mainly focused on Disneyland then flying into John Wayne (Orange County) Airport is ideal.
+If you are mainly focused on Disneyland then flying into John Wayne (Orange County – SNA) Airport is ideal.
 Long Beach Airport and LAX aren’t bad options either so searching for flights to and from all 3 of them is a good idea.

 If you live along the west coast or even on the west side of the country then flights can easily be had for under $200.
 East of that, deals are still to be had.
 Even for international flights, LAX is a great hub to fly into making this cheaper than other American options.